-7 Confidentiality
+7. Confidentiality

-7.1 No party involved in the adjudication will give details of the adjudication or the decision (including the reasons for it) to any person or organisation not directly involved in the adjudication, unless this is necessary in order to enforce the decision.
-For the avoidance of doubt, BLP shall be entitled to be informed as to the details of the adjudication, including but not limited to the decision, in order to demonstrate to the Chartered Trading Standards Institute (CTSI) the effectiveness of the Code in providing consumer benefit and resolving disputes.

-7.2 By using the Scheme, the parties agree that CEDR may gather, retain and publish statistics and other information in relation to cases whilst preserving the anonymity of the parties.
+- 7.1.
+No party involved in the adjudication will give details of the adjudication or the decision or recommendation (including the reasons for it) to any person or organisation not directly involved in the adjudication, unless this is necessary in order to enforce the decision. - 7.2.
+By using the Scheme, the parties agree that CEDR may gather, retain and publish statistics and other information in relation to cases whilst preserving the anonymity of the parties.

-8 Other rules
+8. Other Rules

-8.1 CEDR will appoint a substitute adjudicator if the adjudicator originally appointed is unable to deal with the dispute for any reason.
-CEDR will inform the parties if such an appointment is made.

-8.2 With the exception of amending a decision following any minor error, neither CEDR nor the adjudicator will enter into correspondence relating to any decision.

-8.3 If the customer or company has a complaint about the quality of service provided in the course of the administration of a CEDR case, the complaint should be made through the published complaints procedure, copies of which are available from the CEDR website.
-The complaints procedure cannot be used to challenge the content or outcome of an adjudicator's decision, the decision process adopted by an adjudicator, or the content of these Rules.
+- 8.1.
+CEDR will appoint a substitute adjudicator if the adjudicator originally appointed is unable to deal with the dispute for any reason.
+CEDR will inform the parties if such an appointment is made. - 8.2.
+With the exception of amending a decision or recommendation following any minor error, neither CEDR nor the adjudicator will enter into correspondence relating to any decision or recommendation. - 8.3.
+If the customer or company has a complaint about the quality of service provided in the course of the administration of a case dealt with by the Scheme, the complaint should be made through the published complaints procedure, copies of which are available from the CEDR website.
+The complaints procedure cannot be used to challenge the content or outcome of an adjudicator's decision or recommendation, the process adopted by an adjudicator, or the content of these Rules. - 8.4.
+If either the customer or the company requires their original documentation to be returned to them, they must make such a request within 20 working days of the date of the adjudicator's decision or recommendation being sent to them.
+If no such request is made, CEDR will dispose of the documents securely. - 8.5.
+Any reference in these Rules to working days by definition excludes Saturdays, Sundays and bank/public holidays celebrated in England and Wales. - 8.6.
+The Scheme, including these Rules, may be updated from time to time.

-8.4 Please do not provide any original documents if you wish to use them in the future.
-We do not keep any documents on our premises and all documents sent to us will be disposed of securely.

-- 8.5 Any reference in these Rules to working days by definition excludes Saturdays, Sundays and bank/public holidays celebrated in England and Wales. - 8.6 The Scheme, including these Rules, may be updated from time to time.
 Disputes will be settled according to the Rules in force at the time the customer applies to use the Scheme.

-Schedule 1 - Adjudication Fees

-- 1 The adjudication fee of £600.00 plus VAT applies and is payable by the parties as set out below:

-- a) All eligible claims under the rules

-- Customer (the claimant): £100.00 plus VAT

-- Trader (the respondent): £500.00 plus VAT
+Time Frame Breakdown

+Process time frame indicating maximum period if objection process used in full.
+Most cases are concluded between 40 and 45 working days (8 to 9 weeks).